thomascellerier/tressed/README.md

 ### Type handlers and type mappers

+Tressed loaders and dumpers work by mapping type forms to handlers.
+For example, by default a dataclass will be loaded by `tressed.loader.loaders.load_dataclass` and dumped by `tressed.dumper.dumpers.dump_dataclass`.

+When loading or dumping a value, the loader or dumper first checks for an exact match in the type handlers.<br/>

+If no exact match is found it iterates through the type mappers in order until a type predicate returns `True`.<br/>
-A type handler maps an exact type form to a handler.<br/>
+A type mapper maps a type predicate function to a handler.<br/>

-A type mapper maps a type predicate function to a handler.
-A type predicate is a function returning True if the type_form matches the predicate.<br/>
+A type predicate is a function returning `True` if the type form matches the predicate.<br/>
 For example:
 ```pycon
 >>> from pprint import pprint